ralphbert/huxe-angular-auth-starter/README.md

-# RouterExample

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+# HUXE Angular Auth Starter

+This is a simple auth starter project based in Angular.

+It contains a mock auth service and route guards.

 ## Development server